SOLID SURFACE CARE

 If scratches are much deeper and still remain, wet sand in an even circular motion using 320-grit wet/dry sandpaper.
 Follow up with the great 3M finishing pad.
 Again, for the best results, sand the surface slightly wet, and be sure to clean before each step.

 These products are generally available at most hardware stores and are located in the paint department.

 Remember, the finish on your countertop was polished using an orbital sander.
 Because of the speed and varying orbit of the sander, hand motion alone might leave a slightly different finish.
-We recommend for best results that you work on a wider area than the affected area alone and feather in to the sanded area or re-finish the entire surface with the 3M finishing pad.
+We recommend for best results that you work on a wider area than the affected area alone and feather into the sanded area or re-finish the entire surface with the 3M finishing pad.
 For greater uniformity use Countertop MagicR cleaner over the entire surface.
-Countertop MagicR is available at most hardware stores and are located in the cleaning supplies section.
+Countertop MagicR is available at most hardware stores and is located in the cleaning supplies section.

-Renewing Your Counter tops
+Renewing Your Countertops

 Nicks.
 Cuts.
 Stains.
 Scratches.
 Though these can permanently compromise most other surfaces, they won’t ruin the appearance of your solid surface installation, because they can almost always be restored to their original state.
-If/when damage does occur, solid surfaces can be repaired in place and on site, saving you both downtime and aggravation.
+If/when damage does occur, solid surfaces can be repaired in place and on-site, saving you both downtime and aggravation.